BoraComert/Bora-DSA210-Project/README.md

 Additionally i will explore the role of climate in the visitor's home countries.
 By analyzing whether tourists from warmer regions prefer visiting Istanbul in cooler months, or if those from colder regions are more likely to visit during summer, this study will provide deeper insights into seasonal variations in tourism.

+Beyond weather conditions, economic conditions such as median income,gdp per capita and inflation will be analyzed as well.
+This will help determine whether fluctuations in foreign visitor numbers are primarily driven by weather patterns or if economic conditions play a more significant role.

 ## Data

 **Weather Data(2019-2024)**